maiziezhoulab/Maiziezhoulab.github.io/_pages/Openings.md

 **HOW TO APPLY**

 Please submit a CV to maizie.zhou@vanderbilt.edu.
-The subject line of your email should start with “PHD MaizieZhouLab” or “MASTERS MaizieZhouLab”.
+The subject line of your email can start with “PHD MaizieZhouLab” or “MASTERS MaizieZhouLab”.
 We will accept applications until the position is filled.